dlcmh/nim-playground/README.md

 - https://marketplace.visualstudio.com/items?itemName=nimsaem.nimvscode
 - https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner (alternatively, press F6 and nimsaem.nimvscode will run the selected file)

+To have Code Runner run in the terminal (to accept user input for example), search for "runinterm" in settings for the Run in Terminal setting, and set that to True.

 To compile & run with Code Runner extension: `control+option+n`.

 To stop: `control+option+m`.